s312569/clj-biosequence/README.md

 - `taxonomy` - returns a list containing all the taxa of the organism from which the sequence is derived.
 - `taxid` - the NCBI identification of the organism.

-All sequence objects are records so extra information can be associated with a sequence, for example BLAST results, using 'assoc'.
+All sequence objects are records so extra information can be associated with a sequence, for example BLAST results, using `assoc`.
 This can be handy when using the presistence capabilities described below.

 ### Uniprot